KuangjuX-Archived/Awesome-Stars/README.md

 ### Complier

+- [MimiC](https://github.com/ustb-owl/MimiC)  MimiC is a compiler of C subset (extended SysY language) by USTB NSCSCC team.

 - [TrivialCompiler](https://github.com/TrivialCompiler/TrivialCompiler) - A toy compiler written in C++17 that translates SysY (a C-like toy language) into ARM-v7a assembly.

 - [pku-minic/first-step](https://github.com/pku-minic/first-step) - Take your first step in writing a compiler.